 With the advent of automation and other Al-driven technologies, as they become increasingly integrated in Company's activities, the Company needs to secure the necessary licences to operate such technologies.
-A number of such licence agreements have been put in place in anticipation of the start of production activities at the Cote Gold Project.
+A number of such licence agreements have been put in place for production activities at the Côté Gold Mine.
 Moreover, the Company maintains a number of software licences which are necessary to its continued operations and support thereof.